oorbeng/oorbeng.github.io/src/content/blog/i'm-starting-with-math-and-more-python.md

 draft: false
 tags:
   - devjourn
 description: I said I was going to post weekly, but I didn't post anything last week.
-Here's what I have for this week
+Here's what I have for this week.
 ---

 I said I was going to post weekly, but I didn't post anything last week.
 Sorry about that.
 I've not done much to be honest.
 My last update was posted a few days after my final exam for the academic year, and I guess I needed to take some time off to relax.
 I initially wanted to start work on an idea for a web app I had, so I planned to learn how to use some frontend frameworks, but I changed my mind.
 Web development doesn't really excite me.